[ Printer Friendly Version ] [ Report Abuse ]

 The door to the office opened and interrupted Hermione’s thoughts, and Ron’s smiling face appeared before her.
 He stepped aside to let her in, and she gave him a quick kiss before turning around to look at the room.

 It was big, even bigger than the one he and Harry had shared, with a large window behind the desk.
 By the opposite wall stood a big, sturdy bookshelf, holding all sorts of strange objects.
 Hermione recognized a few of them from Weasleys’ Wizard Wheezes’ defence objects collection, and she smiled before letting her gaze wander on.
 A photograph caught her eyes and instantly filled her heart with warmth; it was of her and Ron, standing on her parents’ front porch in the middle of December.
 Snow was piling up by their feet, and Christmas lights twinkled above their heads – Hermione could still remember the terrible, biting cold that day, but their faces gave nothing away.
 There was nothing but joy and happiness in their features, which was why it was one of her favourite photos of the two of them.
-The fact that Ron had placed it on the middle shelf, as if it was a place of honour, made her feel even better about it.
+The fact that Ron had placed it on the middle shelf, as if he had given it a place of honour, made her feel even better about it.

 “I love it,” she said, turning to Ron who had sunk into his desk chair.
 “It’s really big, and… it’s nice.
 I can see why you have been bragging about it non-stop since you got it.”